A mechanical force of electromagnetic origin

 The first method is to rapidly aggregate a number of magneto-electric nanoparticles, a process which influences the boundary conditions for higher frequency electromagnetic waves, generating a force.

-The second one, is to simply rotate a group of magneto-electric nanoparticles, which also generates the Lorentz force, and the Abraham-Magnus force.
+The second one, is to simply rotate, like a gyro, a group of magneto-electric nanoparticles, which also generates the Lorentz force, and the Abraham-Magnus force.

 Either way, the result is a change in velocity.
 As Feigel puts it: “mechanical action of quantum vacuum on magneto-electric objects may be observable and have a significant value.”